 Contains abstracts of more than 210,000 criminal justice, juvenile justice, and substance abuse resources housed in the NCJRS Library collection.

 The premier full-text resource covering today’s hottest social issues, from Terrorism to Endangered Species, Stem Cell Research to Gun Control.
 Drawing on acclaimed series published by Greenhaven Press and other Gale imprints; brings together all the information that’s needed to fully understand an issue: pro and con viewpoint articles, reference articles that provide context, full-text magazines, academic journals, and newspapers, primary source documents, government and organizational statistics, multimedia, including images and podcasts, links to hand-selected web sites, and more!
+Thanks to MeL.
 How to export to RefWorks

 Provides indexing coverage of the journal literature in the social sciences, including sociology, anthropology, political science and economics.
 Also an excellent tool to determine who has cited an article.
 Coverage: 1900 - present.
 How to export to RefWorks